 The Rhode Island Department of Health (RIDOH) is working with the CDC to track confirmed and potential cases throughout the state.
 To view the State’s COVID-19 data portal, please click here.

-Please Note: If you believe you’ve contracted COVID-19, please visit the Rhode Island Department of Health website here to find out how to schedule a consultation and test.
+Please Note: If you believe you’ve contracted COVID-19, please visit the Rhode Island Department of Health website here to find out how to schedule a consultation and PCR test.

 The developments associated with COVID-19 are rapidly evolving, and the Town of Bristol will continue to provide residents and businesses with information on this webpage.

 The Town of Bristol has established a COVID-19 Business Task Force to help connect businesses with available disaster resources.
 For more information, please contact Bristol’s Economic Development Coordinator at email@example.com.
 A list of assistance programs is also available below.

 Paycheck Protection Program (PPP) – First & Second PPP Draw